cjmanca/plex-credits-detect/README.md

 blackframeScreenPercentage = 75                # The percentage of the screen that must be black to count as a black frame blackframePixelPercentage = 2                  # Percentage between 0 (absolute black) and 100 (white) that
                                                # is considered to be a "black" pixel
+blackframeMovieMinimumMatchSeconds = 20        # the minimum length of a duplicate section to be
+                                               # considered a valid match segment when searching for black frames

 [timing]